SeanMcP/seanmcp.com/src/category-articles.md

 description: Articles about mostly about software engineering, work, and life.
 ---

-To search for an article, use your browsers find feature or [visit the search page](/search).
+To search for an article, use your browser's find feature or [visit the search page](/search).

 ---